 Data Science in Action

-Data Science in Action: “Convolutional Neural Networks for Self-Driving Cars” is a week-long summer introduction to programming and machine learning for high school students in which students will program a neural network to recognize images and make a self-driving toy car.
+Data Science in Action: “Machine Learning for Self-Driving Cars” is a one week summer introduction to programming and machine learning for high school students in which students will program a neural network to recognize images and make a self-driving toy car.
 The course consists of a theoretical and a programming component.
 Students will be introduced to a different machine learning concept and algorithm.
 In parallel they will be introduced to Python programming language which will allow them to program the concepts they have studied.